codiflow/docs/source/manual/how-tos/sslvpn_instance_s2s.rst

 .. admonition:: Note :sup:`1`

    The remote network bound to this common name, without this entry the traffic will not be routed between hosts.
+   **Pay attention here as the drop-down only lists the legacy servers and not the instances (yet).
+So better leave the server field empty.**

 Next go to :menuselection:`Firewall --> Rules --> WAN` and add a rule to allow traffic on port :code:`1494/UDP` from the other